tlentali/.emacs.d/README.md

 ## 📑 Org mode

+How it organizes :

 Have a look [here](./programming_conf/org.md).

 - [org agenda](https://blog.aaronbieber.com/2016/09/24/an-agenda-for-life-with-org-mode.html)
 - [org contact](https://www.reddit.com/r/emacs/comments/8toivy/tip_how_to_manage_your_contacts_with_orgcontacts/)

 ## 🐍 Python

+How it codes :

 | state | activation      | action                                                                                                                                   |
 |:-----:|:----------------|------------------------------------------------------------------------------------------------------------------------------------------|